cloudsen12/figures/README.md

 ## Introduction

-This repository contain the code used to create all the figures of cloudSEN12. @fernandoprudencio is a skillful researcher (and good friend).
+This repository contain the code used to create all the figures of cloudSEN12 paper. [@fernandoprudencio](https://github.com/fernandoprudencio) is a skillful researcher (and good friend).
 Unfortnadtely, he prefer to user tidyverse rather than data.table </3.
 So if the API changed again, please let us!

 ## Instructions